axelson/path_glob/README.md

 exception.
 A variety of different exceptions (`ErlangError`, `CaseClauseError`, `MatchError`, ...) may be raised.

-`PathGlob` aims to always raise an exception on the same inputs as `Path.wildcard/2`, but it will always be an `ArgumentError`.
+`PathGlobVendored` aims to always raise an exception on the same inputs as `Path.wildcard/2`, but it will always be an `ArgumentError`.

 ### Directory traversal